 There are different options for managing and treating prostate cancer.
-Your treating specialist will advise you of your options based on your age, general health, the stage and grade of the prostate cancer, the severity of symptoms and the likely side effects of treatment.
+For some men, immediate treatment is not necessary or may not be appropriate.
+Your treating specialist will let you know your options based on the stage and grade of the prostate cancer, as well as your general health, age and preferences.

 Learn more about:

 - Management or treatment options by stage